UW-UPL/UPLInterviewPrep/README.md

 __Note__: Your solutions are totally accepted!
 Make a PR!

+## Building your own suite of questions
+Simply putting the .tex file into an http://overleaf.com project and then saving as a PDF works well.
+Otherwise, install your favorite LaTeX distribution and do the same thing locally.
+Sometimes, in Unix, the `pdflatex` command is available.
+You can run `pdflatex questions.tex` to generate the PDF as well.

 <!--
 | Problem Name/Number  | File Name | Author |
 | ------------- | ------------- | ------------- |